If you’re keen to travel the world and broaden your horizons, one way to fulfil your wanderlust is to work abroad.

 While it is always easier if you are fluent in the host country’s language, only speaking English shouldn’t stop you and there are plenty of jobs abroad for English speakers.

 Jobs in English-speaking countries

-The most obvious way to land an English-speaking role abroad is to work in a country where English is the first language.
+The most obvious way to land an English-speaking job abroad is to work in a country where English is the first language.
 The USA, Canada, South Africa, Hong Kong, Singapore, Ireland, Australia, New Zealand and many African and Caribbean countries are all fantastic destinations where English is the first language.
-If you’re looking for jobs abroad for English speakers, this might be the first port of call.

 The challenge is that many are desirable locations and you may only be able to get a visa if you have eligible skills.
 For example, engineers are in demand in Australia, while construction and infrastructure is a priority in New Zealand.
 In addition, Canada is a bilingual nation and proficiency in English and French will be part of the skills assessment.

 How to get a job teaching English abroad

 One way to get over the language barrier is to teach English abroad.
 There are numerous online and in-person courses to achieve Teaching English as a Foreign Language (TEFL) certification.
 The certification will help you work in a variety of countries, and may help you develop your own foreign language skills.

 The average time it takes to complete the course is about three months, however you can progress faster through an online course or take an intensive course to complete the certificate quicker if you’re in a hurry.

 Once qualified, there are a wide range of online sites advertising English teaching jobs abroad, including on Tefl.com.

 How to move abroad and get a job